pemoreau/advent-of-code/README-2022.md

 To solve part 2, the intervals are merge into a unique one for each `y`.
 When this results in more than a unique interval, a solution is found

+Use go routines to speed up the computation :-)

 ## [Day 16: ](https://adventofcode.com/2022/day/16)